Jasmine-Zhuang/TicketVendorSystem/README.md

 ## Happy207 course project!

-Our progress report and crc model are located under the folder "phase1".
+Our progress report, crc model, design document, Scenario and specification are located under the folder "phase1".

 Our program code are under the folder src-main-java.